prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

    ![image](https://user-images.githubusercontent.com/87687468/190346590-e5be6def-5d6b-470a-a0cb-1057a1334cd7.png)

-   The terraform init command is responsible for downloading all the dependencies which are required for the provider AWS.
+   The Terraform init command is responsible for downloading all the dependencies which are required for the provider AWS.
-   Once you issue the terraform init command it will download all the provider's dependencies on your local machine.
+   Once you issue the Terraform init command it will download all the provider's dependencies on your local machine.

 ### 4.2 terraform plan